JuliaMath/OverflowContexts.jl/README.md

 context and vice versa.

 `@default_checked` and `@default_unchecked` create shadow copies of the `+`, `-`, `*`, `^`, and `abs` functions that redirect to overflow-checked
 or overflow-permissive operations, respectively, within the module it was executed in.
-All non-integer arguments are passed through to their respective Base methods. **Important:** If you wish to use this feature, the first usage of this macro must occur earlier than the first usage of the affected Base functions.
+All arguments that don't support overflow checking are passed through to their respective Base methods. **Important:** If you wish to use this feature, the first usage of this macro must occur earlier than the first usage of the affected Base functions.
 It should only be set once per module, though switching is allowed for interactive use.
 It is not necessary to set a default to use the expression-level macros.

 ```julia
 using OverflowContexts